Bug report #3746

 Can you still upload a valid shapefile for this specific case?

-#2 Updated by rmercer - almost 10 years ago
+#2 Updated by rmercer - over 10 years ago

 Sorry about the error with the shapefile.
 I uploaded a new zip that contains all of the necessary files, shp, shx, dbf and a prj file.